UCLan graduate Gareth shares his career journey in Beijing

-Gareth Haylins graduated from the MA Sports Coaching degree in 2011 and now works as a football coach and development coordinator at China’s largest grassroots football organisation.
+Gareth Haylins graduated from the MA Sports Coaching degree in 2011 and now works as a PE teacher at an international bilingual school in Beijing.

 Gareth’s passion for coaching began while he was studying for his undergraduate degree in Business Management at the University of Manchester.
 During this time he gained his Level 1 and 2 football coaching certificate and following his graduation he went to coach football in the United States.

-He then embarked on the UEFA ‘B’ Licence coaching course, which he achieved with very little coaching experience and is his proudest achievement to date.
+He then embarked on the UEFA ‘B’ Licence coaching course, which he achieved with very little coaching experience and this is his proudest achievement to date.
 This success prompted him to apply for UCLan’s MA Sports Coaching course in order to develop as a coach and improve his knowledge and credentials.
-Immediately after graduation he took up his current position in China.